imranhsayed/react-hooks/README.md

   * `useEffect`, adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes
   * By default, React runs the effects after every render — including the first render.
+  * Just like with useState, you can use more than a single effect in a component

+3. `useConText()`

+  * `useConText` lets you subscribe to React context without introducing nesting

+4.  `useReducer()`

+  * `useReducer` lets you manage local state of complex components with a reducer

 ## How do lifecycle methods correspond to Hooks?